 You spread the table before me in the sight of my foes;

-In addition to the image of God as shepherd, another metaphor is introduced depicting God as a generous host, one who prepares a lavish banquet and within whose house the psalmist ultimately dwells.
+Another metaphor is introduced: God as a generous host, one who prepares a lavish banquet and within whose house the psalmist ultimately dwells.

 you anoint my head with oil; my cup overflows.

 A perfumed ointment made from olive oil was used especially at banquets (Psalm 104:15; Matthew 26:7; Luke 7:37; John 12:2).